 The Exchange is proposing to permit the registration of such individuals for several reasons.
-First, a member organization may foresee a need to move a former representative or principal who has not been registered for two or more years back into a position that would require such person to be registered.
+First, a member organization or ETP Holder may foresee a need to move a former representative or principal who has not been registered for two or more years back into a position that would require such person to be registered.
 Currently, such persons are required to requalify (or obtain a waiver of the applicable qualification examinations) and reapply for registration.
-Second, the proposed rule change would allow member organizations to develop a depth of associated persons with registrations in the event of unanticipated personnel changes.
+Second, the proposed rule change would allow a member organization or ETP Holder to develop a depth of associated persons with registrations in the event of unanticipated personnel changes.
 Finally, allowing registration in additional categories encourages greater regulatory understanding.

 Individuals maintaining a permissive registration under the proposed rule change would be considered registered persons and subject to all Exchange rules, to the extent relevant to their activities.
-Additionally, consistent with the requirements of the Exchange's supervision rules, member organizations would be required to have adequate supervisory systems and procedures reasonably designed to ensure that individuals with permissive registrations do not act outside the scope of their assigned functions.
+Additionally, consistent with the requirements of the Exchange's supervision rules, as proposed, a member organization or ETP Holder would be required to have adequate supervisory systems and procedures reasonably designed to ensure that individuals with permissive registrations do not act outside the scope of their assigned functions.
 With respect to an individual who solely maintains a permissive registration, such as an individual working exclusively in an administrative capacity, the individual's day-to-day supervisor may be a non-registered person.
-However, for purposes of compliance with the Exchange's supervision rules, a member organization would be required to assign a registered supervisor who would be responsible for periodically contacting such individual's day-to-day supervisor to verify that the individual is not acting outside the scope of his or her assigned functions.
+However, for purposes of compliance with the Exchange's supervision rules, a member organization or ETP Holder would be required to assign a registered supervisor who would be responsible for periodically contacting such individual's day-to-day supervisor to verify that the individual is not acting outside the scope of his or her assigned functions.
 If such individual is permissively registered as a representative, the registered supervisor must be registered as a representative or principal.
-If the individual is permissively registered as a principal, the registered supervisor must be registered as a principal.17
+If the individual is permissively registered as a principal, the registered supervisor must be registered as a principal.20

-3. Proposed Rule 1210, Commentary .02-Qualification Examinations and Waivers of Examinations 18
+3. Proposed Rule 2.1210, Commentary .02-Qualification Examinations and Waivers of Examinations 21

-Proposed Rule 1210, Commentary .02, provides that before the registration of a person as a representative can become effective under proposed Rule 1210, such person must pass the SIE and an appropriate representative-level qualification examination as specified in proposed Rule 1220.19 Proposed Rule 1210, Commentary .02, also provides that before the registration of a person as a principal can become effective under proposed Rule 1210, such person must pass an appropriate principal-level qualification examination as specified in proposed Rule 1220.
+Proposed Rule 2.1210, Commentary .02, provides that before the registration of a person as a representative can become effective under proposed Rule 2.1210, such person must pass the SIE and an appropriate representative-level qualification examination as specified in proposed Rule 2.1220.22 Proposed Rule 2.1210, Commentary .02, also provides that before the registration of a person as a principal can become effective under proposed Rule 2.1210, such person must pass an appropriate principal-level qualification examination as specified in proposed Rule 2.1220.

-Further, proposed Rule 1210, Commentary .02, provides that if a registered person's job functions change and he or she needs to become registered in another representativelevel category, he or she would not need to pass the SIE again.
+Further, proposed Rule 2.1210, Commentary .02, provides that if a registered person's job functions change and he or she needs to become registered in another representativelevel category, he or she would not need to pass the SIE again.
 Rather, the registered person would need to pass only the appropriate representativelevel qualification examination.